 Fig.1.
+Computer System for Data Analysis in Physiology & Network Servers

+Section of Health and Safety Management

+Outline

-Computer System for Data Analysis in Physiology & Network Servers TOMINAGA, Makoto Professor Molecular and Cellular Physiology Section of Health and Safety Management TOMINAGA, Makoto Professor Molecular and Cellular Physiology Outline NIPS is sincerely trying to promote the security and health of researchers and workers, particularly considering the environments of laboratories and offices.
+NIPS is sincerely trying to promote the security and health of researchers and workers, particularly considering the environments of laboratories and offices.
 Recently, NIPS has had to focus on resolving some serious problems, for example, storing several drugs such as narcotics properly, and safely maintaining several machines such as those using lasers.
 To avoid accidents caused by such drugs and machines, NIPS is conducting a regular annual medical examination for all researchers and workers.
 Considering how important this problem is, the Section of Health and Safety Management was founded in 2011 under the direct management of the Director-General.
+This section is mainly conducting the following four activities:

+- 1. Work to prevent accidents and health problems of workers at NIPS.

+- 2. Education related to safety and hygiene for workers.

+- 3. Regular medical examinations.

+- 4. Investigation of problems causing labor accidents in order to prevent them.

+Monthly meetings are held to smoothly conduct the management procedures.
+In addition, this section contributed to the activities for prevention of COVID-19 from 2020.
+In May 2023, Japanese Government downgraded the legal status of COVID-19 from class 2 to class 5, to ease COVID-19 prevention rules.
+This section will continue to contribute to the prevention of various infections.

+Research Enhancement Strategy Office

+KUBO, Yoshihiro

+Professor Biophysics Neurobiology

+ISODA, Masaki Professor Neurophysiology

+NISHIJIMA, Kazutoshi Professor Laboratory Animal Science Reproductive Technology Metabolism

+YOSHIMURA, Yumiko Professor Neurophysiology

+KITAJO, Keiichi

+Professor Computational Neuroscience Cognitive Neuroscience

+URANO, Toru Specially Appointed Professor

+Laboratory Animal Science Bacterial Infectious Disease

+MARUYAMA, Megumi Project Associate Professor

+Neurophysiology Environmental Physiology

+NISHIO, Akiko Project Assistant Professor Neurophysiology Cognitive Neuroscience

+HONDA, Yukiko

+Project Assistant Professor Neurophysiology

-This section is mainly conducting the following four activities: 1.
-Work to prevent accidents and health problems of workers at NIPS. - 2.
-Education related to safety and hygiene for workers. - 3.
-Regular medical examinations. - 4.
-Investigation of problems causing labor accidents in order to prevent them.
-Monthly meetings are held to smoothly conduct the regulatory procedures.
-In addition, this section has been involved in the activities for infection prevention of corona virus from 2020.
-Research Enhancement Strategy Office Research Enhancement Promotion Project National Institutes of Natural Sciences (NINS) has been selected as one of 20 Universities and 3 Inter-University Research Institutes in the Program for Promoting the Enhancements of Research Universities funded by Monbukagakushou (MEXT), which started from September 2013.
+Research Enhancement Promotion Project

+National Institutes of Natural Sciences (NINS) has been selected as one of 20 Universities and 3 Inter-University Research Institutes in the Program for Promoting the Enhancements of Research Universities funded by Monbukagakushou (MEXT), which started from September 2013.
 Research Enhancement Promotion Headquarters and Research Enhancement Strategy Office of this program have been settled at NINS and each 5 Research Institutes, including NIPS, respectively.
 At NIPS, Research Enhancement Strategy Office (manager: Vice Director General of NIPS) has been composed of by 7 units, 1) Research Surveillance and Analysis, 2) Evaluation, 3) Research Animal Management, 4) Promotion of Outreach Activity, 5)International Cooperation, 6) Promotion of Gender Equality, and 7) Industry-Academia Collaboration.
 Specially Appointed Professor, Project Associate and Assistant Professors are assigned to Research Surveillance and Analysis Unit, Evaluation Unit, Research Animal Management Unit, Promotion of Outreach Activity Unit and Industry-Academia Collaboration Unit.
 Each unit promotes its activity to facilitate own research and research collaboration to achieve NIPS mission.

 The Program for Promoting the Enhancements of Research Universities funded by MEXT was over by the end of FY2022.
-From FY2023, NIPS needs to cover the expenses to employ URA staffs by the internal budget.
+From FY2023, NIPS covers the expenses to employ URA staffs by the internal budget.
 Although NIPS is in a difficult financial condition, NIPS plans to maintain employment of URA staffs which is indispensable for the promotion of the enhancement of research activities.